Top 5 things to consider when selecting a law school

-Recently, Super Lawyers Magazine sat down with high profile attorneys Theodore B. Olson and David Boies to chat about everything from law firm culture to what each looks for in a new hire.
-Check out the excerpt to the right and see what thoughts Olson and Boies have on the ever-changing law school environment.
+Super Lawyers magazine sat down with high profile attorneys Theodore B. Olson and David Boies to chat about everything from law firm culture to what each looks for in a new hire.
+Check out this excerpt and see what thoughts Olson and Boies have on the ever-changing law school environment.

 Boies: Even before they decide to go, I’d say, “Why are you going?”
 If you’re going to get a really good education that will teach you to think and solve problems, regardless of whether you practice law or not, that’s a good reason to go.
 If you’re interested in the justice system, that’s an even better reason to go.
 If you’re trying to mark time, that’s a poor reason to go.